How to Change a Lock Yourself and Save Money

 Step 4: Install the new strike plate.

-Now, attach the new strike plate into the place where the old one used to be.
+Now, attach the new strike plate to the place where the old one used to be.

 You’re going to want to drill it.
 If you’re going to be using longer screws for doing this, I always drill two pilot holes first to make sure I don’t strip out the head of the screw.